...

 Fn.
 Menu

 After you have customized your camera’s buttons, the next place you need to focus on is the Fn.
 Menu.
 On the back of the a1 is an Fn Button that pulls up the following menu on your screen.
-It is here that you want all of the features that you couldn’t assign to a button, but still wanted relatively quick access to.
+Here, you want all of the features you couldn’t assign to a button but still want relatively quick access to.
 You have 12 different spots (two rows of six items) that you can customize differently depending on if you are shooting still photos of video.
 Unlike with the custom buttons on my Sony a1, I have two completely different menus for Photo & Video, as you can see below.

 Still Photo Upper Row: